-Spring has arrived in most areas of the United States.
+Spring has finally arrived!
 While we all enjoy getting outside more, being out in nature during the warmer months brings with it the potential for tick bites.
 Every time we venture outdoors, we need to be vigilant in examining ourselves, our kids and our pets for those tiny disease carriers.
 Did you know that ticks are programmed to move toward your head or ears, seeking blood in the areas where your skin is the thinnest?

 Each year, 30,000 people are diagnosed with Lyme disease, which is transmitted to humans through tick bites and left untreated can damage joints, the heart and nervous system.
 The CDC estimates that because so many cases are undiagnosed, the number is probably closer to 300,000!
 Yet, many people are still unaware of the potential risk or even know that they should be taking precautions to avoid a tick bite.